thisisjonchen/mlnotes/README.md

 - Multiple convoulutional layers contribute to a **Convoulutional Neural Network** (CNN)
   - Allows for flexibility in window size and opportunity for greater efficiency than NNs with dense layers

+### Backpropagation
+`(DEF)` **Backpropagation**: A technique that utilizes gradient descent algorithms to more efficiently calculate derivatives as a right-to-left calculation (in relation to a computation graph)
+- Also called "autodiff"

+The process is that after forward propagation (left-to-right) to compute the cost function, back propagation (right-to-left) is used for the derivative calculation.

+In terms of computational complexity, it would take roughly $N+P$ steps rather than $N \times P$ steps to compute derivates, thus it would make a significant difference in larger neural networks.

+Backpropagation is already built into most deep learning algorithms/machine learning frameworks.